apathetic-tools/python-schema/DECISIONS.md

 Zipbundler's integration with Python packaging standards and its straightforward CLI make it ideal for the project's goal of **minimizing build complexity** while maintaining portability.
 As part of the Apathetic Tools ecosystem, it aligns with the project's preference for tools within the same ecosystem when available.

+**Note**: `shiv` was initially considered but was later removed in favor of `zipbundler` to maintain consistency within the Apathetic Tools ecosystem.

 This choice supports the three-tier distribution model by providing a reliable, automated way to produce zipapp distributions without manual dependency management or complex build scripts.